nser77/home/README.md

 Some examples could be: CockroachDB, Elastic Search or even REDIS.

 ## DC-ES
-Located in Spain, running backend services and still not secured with MIKROTIK.
+On premises DC located in Spain, running backend services and still not secured with MIKROTIK.

 ```
 N*1 RASPERRY PI